 Sampling#

-On a computer we are dealing with digital signals, that is, discrete signals.
-Sampling is the technique to transform a continious function
+On a (digital) computer we are dealing with digital signals, that is, discrete signals.
+There is no way around this fact.
+Sampling is the technique to transform a continuous function

 \[y: \mathbb{R} \rightarrow \mathbb{C}\]